 Refunds of non-resident tuition for full-term or short-term courses are governed by the same policies as indicated above.
-Once the class is dropped prior to the deadline date, the non-resident student must request a refund in writing (a form is provided in the Business Office).
-All refunds for non-resident tuition will be by check and mailed to the student.
+A student will automatically receive a full refund of the enrollment fee if they drop by the refund deadline.